fughilli/PyInlineControls/README.md

 To set up this project manually, you have to create a task with the Task Scheduler.
-To do this, go to the start menu/screen and type "Schedule tasks"; select "Dchedule tasks".
+To do this, go to the start menu/screen and type "Schedule tasks"; select "Schedule tasks".

 On the right side of the resulting window, select "Create Task..."
 	Give it a sensible name, such as "Python inline controls"